-Well, it just wouldn't be a week in tech without a leak, now would it?
+Well, it just wouldn't be a start to the week without a leak, now would it?

 Windows Central have already reported that the Microsoft Band 2 is due to arrive this autumn, with an announcement coming at the event on October 6th.
 Thanks to humanity's growing impatience, we have some leaked renders courtesy of Microsoftinsider.es, which seem to show off a nice curved black design with a few changes to the Microsoft Band.